th0mas000/th0mas000/README.md

 ---

 ## 🚀 About Me
-I'm a passionate **mobile app developer** specializing in **Flutter and Dart**, with a strong foundation in **object-oriented programming, RESTful APIs, and IoT integration**.
+I'm a passionate **mobile app developer** specializing in **Flutter and Dart**, with a strong foundation in **object-oriented programming, implementing CRUD operations with RESTful APIs, and IoT integration**.
 My final-year project and internship have equipped me with practical experience in **Flutter, BLoC architecture, Arduino/NodeMCU, and SQL/Oracle systems**.

 I am enthusiastic about building modern, efficient, and scalable mobile applications, and I thrive in collaborative, agile environments.